 Staying hydrated can be a challenge — especially for older adults.
-For a number of reasons, including a decreased ability to retain water and a less acute sense of thirst, older adults are at a heightened risk for dehydration; if left untreated, dehydration can lead to a number of more serious issues.
-If you’re planning to spend some time outdoors or in warm weather, be prepared: Watch for the signs of dehydration, bring along a spare bottle of water or two, and know where you can obtain fluids if you run out.
-Here are the signs to look out for.
+For several reasons, including a decreased ability to retain water and a less acute sense of thirst, older adults are at a heightened risk for dehydration.
+If left untreated, dehydration in elderly individuals can lead to more serious issues.

 1. Dry Mouth and Thirst

 This is one of the earliest and most obvious signs that you need more fluids, but many of us ignore it.
 By the time your mouth is dry, you’re already in a mild state of dehydration, and you’re playing catch-up on your fluid intake.
 Don’t wait for that thirst sensation.
 Unless restricted by your doctor, try to maintain a steady intake of fluids as much as possible.